passportpayments/passportpayments-php/README.md

     "data" : {
         "card_tmptoken" : "tok_xxxxxxxxxxx"
     },
-    "message" : "Use the temporary card token to make one time payment or associate with any customer."
-    "status" : 200
+    "message" : "Use the temporary card token to make one time payment or associate with any customer.", "status" : 200
 }
 ```